 And my God will supply every need of yours according to his riches in glory in Christ Jesus.

-One three-and-a-half-hour church service in the Mathare slum and our last speaking responsibility was over!
-I gathered with my traveling/preaching partners in a room where our host brought us Cokes.
+The three-and-a-half-hour church service in the Mathare slum had come to an end, and our last speaking responsibility was over!
+I gathered with my traveling partners in a room where our host brought us Cokes.
 As much as I enjoy the stretching experiences of mission trips, I love getting back home.
-I looked forward to packing up and heading to the airport to begin the marathon journey back to Pittsburgh.
+I looked forward to packing up and heading to the airport to begin the long journey back to Pittsburgh.
 But then, something caught my attention.

 I have thought about that picture often.
-The money was stacked on the table, and the pastors waited to see how God would supply.
-They were not worried about “wants”; they depended on God to meet their daily needs.
-I have been honored to teach many times in Mathare, but those men taught me more than I have ever taught them.
+Money was stacked on the table, and the pastors were waiting to see how God would provide.
+They were not worried about “wants,” they were depending on God to meet their daily needs.
+I have been honored to teach many times in Mathare, but those pastors taught me more than I have ever taught them.

 O God, I am spoiled.
 I have so much and forget to thank you.
 Thank you for always meeting the needs of your children, not only the material ones, but the spiritual ones as well, “according to [your] riches in glory in Christ Jesus.”
 In his name.
 Amen.